 St. George Island Inn and Suites is our host hotel,

-and they're offering marathoners a special rate of $99 plus tax.
+and they're offering marathoners a special rate.

 If you've already booked your room, make sure you ask for this special rate.

 Additional accommodations are available in Lexington Park, the commercial

 center of St. Mary's County, and an easy 20-minute drive from the race venue.

 Hotels, chain restaurants, office parks and shopping centers are located on Rte